 You can mortgage almost anything that has value.
 But even to those well-versed in frequent flyer programs, this move seems a little unusual.

-Even if the company hypothetically defaulted and MileagePlus is surrendered to the banks, “the underlying economics [of the program] wouldn’t change,” says Huey, who doesn’t believe this will have any impact on the consumer.
+Even if the company hypothetically defaulted and a frequent flyer program was surrendered to the banks, “the underlying economics [of the program] wouldn’t change,” says Morningstar’s Huey.

 “It made sense to me that they would use this to leverage cash,” he says.
 But for program members, “it’s hard to say what it means right now.”

-For the time being, though, Dorsey is reassured by the terms of the mortgage.
+For the time being, though, Dorsey is reassured by the terms of the mortgages.

 “What’s good for them – and for members, too – is that they’re not giving up any control,” he says.

 A smarter way to use miles